-The system starts booting and performs a self-test.

-After the self-test, the SE680 WiMAX modem continually attempts to register with a base station.
-Registration with the base station may be successful immediately; otherwise, registration will take place when your SE680 WiMAX modem is being configured.

-Check the LEDs during startup:
+The system starts up and performs a self-test.
+After the self-test, the SE681 WiMAX continually attempts to register with a WiMAX network.
+Registration may be successful immediately.
+If not, registration will take place when the SE681 WiMAX is being configured. - ► Check the LEDs during startup: